rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

    I consider this problematic and an oversimplification.
    Unless I can somehow introduce a meaningful zero-information (let me call it _noOp_) failure, this probably will bite.
 * `(<|>)` semantics is unclear about error information.
 In particular, this definition will prevent any typeclass inductive programming that does interesting things with errors.
+*  `some` and `many` provide no error information about the failure that ended the production of the result list.
+I am not discussing `some` or `many` in this post.

 With a _true_ `Alternative` instance, the typically observed behavior is: If all alternatives fail, then the error information comes from the last tried computation.

 I am not that deeply familiar with GHC internals.
 However, as a black box, the GHC compiler often behaves in a very similar way.
 For example, GHC message could indicate a problem with unifying types; it may suggest that my function needs to be applied to more arguments; ... while the real issue is that I am missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
 From time to time, GHC will throw Haskell developers for a loop.